 If your service provider has charged cancellation fees greater than what is permitted, you can dispute the fees charged.
 You can also file a complaint with the Office de la protection du consommateur.
 See Contact us to find out how to reach us.

-If you signed your Internet access services contract before June 30, 2010, the service provider can charge you cancellation fees as stipulated in the contract.
+If you signed your home phone service contract before June 30, 2010, the service provider can charge you cancellation fees as stipulated in the contract.
 If you find these fees excessive, you can try to negotiate with the service provider.